Rchek/Zend/README.md

 ## Introduction

-Small API based on default Book app
+API made with Zend 3.